Banner

 4. Wait for the thermometer to beep.

 *An ear thermometer uses light to measure the temperature of the ear drum, which is a good representation of core body temperature.
-Inaccuracies occur due to the probe’s position or material in the ear.
-It’s best to compare the rectal and ear temperatures for the first few times to ensure your readings are accurate.
+Inaccuracies can occur due to the probe's position or debris in the ear.
+It's best to compare rectal and ear temperatures for the first few times to ensure your readings are accurate.